hashicorp/terraform-provider-aws/website/docs/r/opsworks_stack.html.markdown

 ## Import

-OpsWorks stacks can be imported using the `id`, e.g.,
+Import OpsWorks stacks using the `id`.
+For example:

 ```
 $ terraform import aws_opsworks_stack.bar 00000000-0000-0000-0000-000000000000